PoignardAzur/dag_experiment/ARCHITECTURE.md

 - Not sure how cycles will be caught?
 Shouldn't be a problem if the graph is append-only.
 - How to handle eg division by zero?
 Try to catcha panic, but f32 creates NaN, I think.
 Not sure how to handle that.
+- The implementation adds a degree of indirection for Leaf values which isn't ideal for performance.
+But performance isn't mentioned in requirements.
+- There's some question of how we handle mutability with the cache.
+We can make any method retrieving a value require a mutable reference, but it creates thorny lifetime problems.
+I suspect having a separate cache passed by argument will be much simpler.